romanodesouza/coalesce/README.md

 Coalesce built-in Go types.

 # motivation
-Go doesn't has a [null coalescing operator](https://en.wikipedia.org/wiki/Null_coalescing_operator), so this package brings the capability to return the first non-nil value in a list, for each build-in type.
+Go doesn't has a [null coalescing operator](https://en.wikipedia.org/wiki/Null_coalescing_operator).
+This package brings the capability to return the first non-nil value in a list, for each built-in type.

 This is pretty much inspired by the `COALESCE()` sql function.

 # example